What to Do if You Get the Flu

 If your primary care physician is unavailable, go to your nearest urgent care clinic.

 “We will do our best to help you right on the spot.
-If we can’t, we’ll get you to the appropriate doctor or place of care ASAP,” Della Lana states.
+If we can’t, we’ll get you to the appropriate doctor or place of care ASAP,” Prentice states.

 About 5-20 percent of people in the U.S. get the flu each year.
 While anyone of any age can get the flu, there are certain populations at a higher risk of having serious complications if they do get sick, including: